arafath-BS/Assignment-2-Group-Angular/README.md

 Zero property: Multiplying any number by 0 results in 0.
 For example, 6 × 0 = 0.
 Distributive property: Multiplication distributes over addition and subtraction.
 For example, a × (b + c) equals (a × b) + (a × c).
 Multiplication is a crucial operation used in various mathematical concepts and real-world applications, such as calculating areas and volumes, scaling measurements, solving equations, and more.
 It serves as a foundational concept in mathematics and is extensively used in everyday life.

+Subtraction: Provide two number and press '-' from your keyboard then you are done.
+Our program will automatic calculated result and show you thats.
+FindReminder: provide two number and provide '%' your are all done.
+Program will calculate the results for your.
+Caution: If you second number zero it couldn't able to find any reminder as divide by zero is prohibited.